Evolutionary psychology: Evolved psychological mechanisms

-Another example would be the evolved mechanism in depression.
-Clinical depression is maladaptive and should have evolutionary approaches so it can become adaptive.
-Over the centuries animals and humans have gone through hard times to stay alive, which made our fight or flight senses evolve tremendously.
-For instances, mammalians have separation anxiety from their guardians which causes distress and sends signals to their hypothalamic pituitary adrenal axis, and emotional/behavioral changes.
-Going through these types of circumstances helps mammals cope with separation anxiety.
+Despite this difficulty, there have been many careful and informative studies of human social behavior from an evolutionary perspective.
+Infanticide, intelligence, marriage patterns, promiscuity, perception of beauty, bride price, altruism, and the allocation of parental care have all been explored by testing predictions derived from the idea that conscious and unconscious behaviours have evolved to maximize inclusive fitness.
+The findings have been impressive.")

 Historical topics

-Proponents of evolutionary psychology in the 1990s made some explorations in historical events, but the response from historical experts was highly negative and there has been little effort to continue that line of research.
+Proponents of evolutionary psychology in the 1990s explored historical events, but the response from historical experts was highly negative, and there has been little effort to continue that line of research.
 Historian Lynn Hunt says that the historians complained that the researchers:

-have read the wrong studies, misinterpreted the results of experiments, or worse yet, turned to neuroscience looking for a universalizing, anti-representational and anti-intentional ontology to bolster their claims.
+have read the wrong studies, misinterpreted the results of experiments, or worse yet, turned to neuroscience looking for a universalizing, anti-representational, and anti-intentional ontology to bolster their claims.

 Hunt states that "the few attempts to build up a subfield of psychohistory collapsed under the weight of its presuppositions."
 She concludes that, as of 2014, the "'iron curtain' between historians and psychology...remains standing."

 Products of evolution: adaptations, exaptations, byproducts, and random variation

 Not all traits of organisms are evolutionary adaptations.
 As noted in the table below, traits may also be exaptations, byproducts of adaptations (sometimes called "spandrels"), or random variation between individuals.

 Psychological adaptations are hypothesized to be innate or relatively easy to learn and to manifest in cultures worldwide.
-For example, the ability of toddlers to learn a language with virtually no training is likely to be a psychological adaptation.
-On the other hand, ancestral humans did not read or write, thus today, learning to read and write requires extensive training, and presumably involves the repurposing of cognitive capacities that evolved in response to selection pressures unrelated to written language.
+For example, the toddler's ability to learn a language with virtually no training is likely to be a psychological adaptation.
+On the other hand, ancestral humans did not read or write; thus, today, learning to read and write requires extensive training, and presumably involves the repurposing of cognitive capacities that evolved under selection pressures unrelated to written language.
 However, variations in manifest behavior can result from universal mechanisms interacting with different local environments.
 For example, Caucasians who move from a northern climate to the equator will have darker skin.
-The mechanisms regulating their pigmentation do not change; rather the input to those mechanisms change, resulting in different outputs.
+The mechanisms regulating their pigmentation do not change; rather, the input to those mechanisms changes, resulting in different outputs.